midsu/pythonStudies/README.md

 message = f"Hello, {full_name.title()}!"
 print(message)

-Adding Whitespace to Strings with Tabs or Newlines
+Adding Whitespace to Strings with Tabs or Newlines:
 You can use whitespace to organize your output so it’s easier for users to read.
 >>>print("Languages:\nPython\nC\nJavaScript")
 >>> print("Languages:\n\tPython\n\tC\n\tJavaScript")